Commander-in-Chief

 D-Day, June 6, 1944: the Allied plan to storm the fields and sweep in from the beaches of Normandy to regain French soil from German hands.
 To say that it was a masterful coordination of troops, military equipment, and vessels of air, land, and sea understates the meticulous planning and training required for an international collaboration of this scale.
 Over 150,000 troops representing a dozen nations were landed in Normandy, France.
 Airborne operations involved 2,395 aircraft and 867 gliders that delivered troops and supplies.
 Almost 7,000 ships took part.

 Dwight Eisenhower’s role as Supreme Commander of the Allied Forces in Europe played a pivotal role in the Allied victory – not only of the D-Day invasion but of the triumph of Allied nations in World War II.
 Eisenhower subsequently became the Supreme Commander of the North Atlantic Treaty Organization (NATO).
-He went on to win the 1952 and 1956 Presidential elections each by a landslide.
+He went on to win the 1952 and 1956 Presidential elections by a landslide.
 After the Soviet Union launched Sputnik in 1957, Eisenhower authorized the establishment of NASA, which led to the Space Race.
 The United States ultimately triumphed, with the successful Apollo 11 mission and Neil Armstrong’s first step on the moon on July 21, 1969.

 Forgotten in the Desert